 "The First Tee" at Langston Golf Course

 Erected by Cultural Tourism DC.

 Marker series.
 This marker is included in the Washington, DC African American Heritage Trail marker series.

 Location.
-38° 53.919′ N, 76° 58.446′ W. Marker is in Carver Langston, District of Columbia, in Washington.
-Marker is at the intersection of Benning Road NE and 21st Street Touch for map.
-Marker is at or near this postal address: 2101 G Street NE, Washington DC 20002, United States of America.
+38° 53.903′ N, 76° 58.214′ W. Marker is in Carver Langston, District of Columbia, in Washington.
+Marker is on 26th Street Northeast north of Benning Road NE, on the right when traveling north.
+Touch for map.
+Marker

-Categories. • African Americans • Architecture • Arts, Letters, Music • Politics •
+Categories. • African Americans • Arts, Letters, Music • Civil Rights • Sports •